YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 ```ocaml
 val (!!) : 'a -> ('a, 'a logic) injected
 ```
-The `injected` type constructor is provided by the module Logic as an abstract type.
+The `injected` type constructor is provided by the module Logic as an abstract type (so we do not concern ourselves with its implementation).
-The `logic` type constructor, also provided by the module Logic, takes one type parameter and has two constructors `Var` and `Value`, representing respectively a _logic variable_ and a _concrete value_ over or of the parameter type, in the sense that wrt. the arithmetic expression `1 + x` we know that `x` is a logic variable over the set of integers and `1` is a concrete value.
+The `logic` type constructor, also provided by the module Logic, takes one type parameter and has two constructors `Var` and `Value` representing respectively a _logic variable_ and a _concrete value_ over/of the parameter type, in the sense that wrt. the arithmetic expression `1 + x` we know that `x` is a logic variable over the integer type and `1` is a concrete value of the interger type.

 The 3rd line:
 ```ocaml